Moose Molten Metal?

 Do you consider this a valid thing to call it alot of these bands sound similar to Keel and WASP and Thrasher(US), I agree it should have a different name as "Heavy Metal" is a damn broad term if you really think about it,I don't always want to hear these type of bands so I think it would be a good way to separate them from the large amount of different sounds in heavy metal.

-DAGGER Heavy Metal?
-Ha Ha.
+DAGGER Heavy Metal? :shock: Ha Ha.
 No, no way.
 Hard Rock with the 80s meaning of the term maybe (The kind of music that lots of greedy sellers describe as "classic metal" which is nothing more than uninspired melodic/sleazy HR).
-Their LP is godawful btw.odin wrote:I downloaded this compilation,Its all canadian bands as the title suggests with the "moose" as a canadian stereotype.
+Their LP is godawful btw.

 Good against Evil, Evil sure to win